- Looking to get started with music production but don’t know which DAW to buy?

 When comparing both flagship bundles of the two companies, FL Studio’s comes up significantly more expensive.

-This might make Ableton the clear winner for some in this case with a huge host of extras in terms of overall content and functionality.
+This might make Ableton the clear winner for some — as Live contains a huge host of extras in terms of overall content and functionality.

 Overall though, FL Studio’s other packages are more affordable than Live’s.
 It all depends on whether you really need all of FL Studio’s native plugins.